Multi-dimensional Variables and Expressions

 for i in range(len(max_vals))])

 This approach creates the variables directly without placeholders.
-Note that an explicit name (e.g., f"x[{i}]") must be provided for each variable, and the result must be wrapped with qbpp.Array() to enable element-wise operations.
+Note that an explicit name (e.g., f"x[{i}]") must be provided for each variable, and the result must be wrapped with qbpp.array() to enable element-wise operations.

 Defining multi-dimensional expressions